Monmouth Beach School History

 Flooding from nearby Manahasset Creek spilling onto Griffin Street has been known to play havoc on school functioning throughout the years.
 Sometimes during severe (and even not so severe) weather conditions, the school had to be closed.
 Occasionally, emergency vehicles had to be deployed to evacuate students and teachers.
 In the late 1990s, with state funding, the town raised the road and improved area drainage.

-In 1964, the MB School hired its first full-time principal, Donald Gudaitis, at an annual salary of $10,000.
+In September 1964, the MB School hired its first full-time principal, Donald J. Gudaitis, at an annual salary of $9,000.
 After some controversies (including his hiring a full time secretary), he was dismissed by the board.
-In a July 1967 protest a group of about 150 citizens marched on the home of Mayor Sidney Johnson and school board president John Ludwig (eggs were thrown at the marchers).
+In a July 1965 protest a group of about 150 citizens marched on the home of Mayor Sidney Johnson and school board president John Ludwig (eggs were thrown at the marchers).
 Gudaitis was not reinstated, however, and went on to become the assistant superintendent of the Rhode Island School System.

 As the borough’s population continued to grow (tripling over a 15-year period), the school faced serious capacity problems.
 To make room, officials had to double grades, and make use of the church parish center, borough hall, and portable classrooms.
-Voters rejected a $555,000 expansion plan in 1969 and rejected another one in the early 1970s.
+Voters rejected a $555,000 expansion plan in 1969 and defeated another project in the early 1970s.

 In March 1974, borough voters finally approved a $1.4 million referendum to build a new school — the vote was 332-214 in favor.
 The plan called for 12 new classrooms, a science lab, a library and nurse’s office, an art and music room, and administrative and special education offices.
 Voters had earlier approved $10,500 to purchase property on Hastings Place for the new construction.
 The new school was dedicated in February 1976.
 In 1974-75, the total MB School budget was $408,000.